Get Out Of Town!: Republic of Pie - myBurbank.com

 The Republic of Pie Omelet – ROP Omelet – is a tasty vegetarian omelet filled with mushrooms, spinach and cheese.
 The Vegan Hash, tofu, soy chorizo and home fries topped with spinach is a healthy way to start the day.

-The Croque Madame – a sunny side egg topped fried ham and cheese sandwich glistening with bechamel sauce – is a delicous indulgence.
+The Croque Madame – a sunny side egg topped fried ham and cheese sandwich glistening with bechamel sauce – is a delicious indulgence.

 A variety of quiches, a hearty ham and cheese croissant and several different breakfast wraps are available every day of the week.
 Sandwiches and quesadillas are also available on the regular menu.